bergercookie/syncall/readme-tw-gtasks.md

   order not to remove the time part when doing the inverse synchronization, we don't sync the date at all from Taskwarrior to Google Tasks.
 More information in [this ticket](https://issuetracker.google.com/u/1/issues/128979662)

-## FAQ

-### How do I mark an item as done from Google Tasks

-Simply mark them as completed.